maruel/dlibox/go/pio/cmd/README.md

 ## Recommended first use

 Try first `pio-info`.
 It will print out if any driver failed to run, for example if you have to run as root to access certain drivers.

+`pio-setup` is a rule based configuration tool that will modify the host to enable more functionality.

 Then run `headers-list` to list all the headers on your board and confirm that you get the expected output.
 If your board is missing, you can [contribute it](../doc/drivers/CONTRIBUTING.md).

 ## Devices

-* [apa102](apa102): Writes to a LED strip of APA-102 (often called Dotstar).
+* [apa102](apa102): Writes to a LED strip of APA-102 (sometimes called Dotstar).
   Can show an image animating on the Y axis.
 * [bme280](bme280): Reads the temperature, pressure and humidity off a bme280.
 * [ir](ir): Reads codes (button presses) on an InfraRed remote sensor.
 * [led](led): Reads the state of on-board LEDs.